Leicester City victory a boost for Bournemouth’s fight against relegation – Solanke | Goal.com

 Dominic Solanke is happy to have helped Bournemouth end their nine-game winless run in Premier League with a brace in their 4-1 comeback victory against Leicester City.

-Despite the crucial win, Bournemouth still find themselves in 18th spot in league table but Solanke believes for the result would give them confidence for their final three matches of the season.
+Despite the crucial win, Bournemouth still find themselves placed 18th spot in the league table but Solanke believes the result would give them confidence for their final three matches of the season.

 The Cherries are scheduled to play Manchester City, Southampton and Everton in the coming days.